MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Applications/Suspend-MgServicePrincipalSynchronizationJob.md

 ## SYNOPSIS
 Temporarily stop a running synchronization job.
 All the progress, including job state, is persisted, and the job will continue from where it left off when a start call is made.
-This API is available in the following national cloud deployments.

-> [!NOTE]
-> To view the beta release of this cmdlet, view [Suspend-MgBetaServicePrincipalSynchronizationJob](/powershell/module/Microsoft.Graph.Beta.Applications/Suspend-MgBetaServicePrincipalSynchronizationJob?view=graph-powershell-beta)

 ## SYNTAX